DRIVING SCHOOL FREQUENTLY ASKED QUESTIONS (FAQs)

 .
 Can I cancel my course once I have booked it?

-Yes – however if the course is cancelled 14 days prior to it starting we reserve the right to charge a nominal cancellation fee.
+Yes – however if the course is cancelled 14 days or less prior to it starting we reserve the right to charge a nominal cancellation fee.